The Lost Weekend: Box office performance

 The film was a commercial success.
 Produced on a budget of $1.25 million, it grossed $11 million at the box office, earning $4.3 million in US theatrical rentals.

 Academy Awards

-At the 18th Academy Awards in May 1946, The Lost Weekend received seven nominations and won in four categories.
+At the 18th Academy Awards in March 1946, The Lost Weekend received seven nominations and won in four categories.

 Cannes Film Festival

 This film also shared the 1946 Grand Prix du Festival International du Film at the first Cannes Film Festival and Milland was awarded Best Actor.
-To date, The Lost Weekend, Marty (1955), and Parasite (2019) are the only films ever to win both the Academy Award for Best Picture and the highest award at the Cannes Film Festival.
+To date, The Lost Weekend, Marty (1955), Parasite (2019), and Anora (2024) are the only films ever to win both the Academy Award for Best Picture and the highest award at the Cannes Film Festival.
 (Marty received the Palme d'Or (Golden Palm), which, beginning at the 1955 festival, replaced the Grand Prix du Festival International du Film as the highest award.)

 National Film Registry

 In 2011, The Lost Weekend was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 The Registry said the film was "an uncompromising look at the devastating effects of alcoholism" and that it "melded an expressionistic film-noir style with documentary realism to immerse viewers in the harrowing experiences of an aspiring New York writer willing to do almost anything for a drink."